 (words taken from both Greek and Latin)

 Eros: passionate, physical and emotional love driven by the need to satisfy, and to create sexual contentment and security (often by an agreement to limit sexual activity with outsiders).
 It is a highly sensual, intense style of love, guided by instinct, “chemistry”, and romantic ideals.
 This is the prevalent assumption of love we have today.
-Erotic lovers idealize each other, are ecstatic as they share everything with each other, and are deeply pained when rejected, criticized or separated.
+Erotic lovers idealise each other, are ecstatic as they share everything with each other, and are deeply pained when rejected, criticised or separated.
 Love of this kind relies on novelty, hormones, and sex in order to maintain bonding.

 Ludus: from the Latin word ‘game’; Ludic lovers want to have as much fun as possible; they may tease, indulge and play harmless pranks on each other.
 Love itself can be seen as a game.
 As a result, there is limited depth, less commitment, and a higher propensity for infidelity and emotional power games.

 Storge: Is the kind of love that grows slowly out of friendship and is based on similar interests, values, and beliefs.
 This is the kind of love experienced between siblings, spouses, cousins, parents, and children, and is often accompanied by loyalties, commitments and duties.
 On the occasion that this style of love emerges between non-related individuals, it does so over longer time periods, and often survives the ending of sexual intimacy, migrating into friendship.